Saibot393/LocknKey/README.md

 - Pick pocket item types: to filter which item types can be pick pocketed
 - Mention Pick Pocket details: to add more informations to the pick pocket chat messages
 - Dead tokens lootable: to make all dead tokens (except item piles) lootable without having to roll
+- Loot filter to limit items that can be looted via pick pocketing to items in bags/containers called "Loot"
 - Perception key-word: to set they key-word used to recognise perception rolls
+- Mention Pick Pocket details: to set if more details should be mentioned when pick pocketing
 #### Client:
 - Control sceme: to either use the standard controls to interact with doors or to get a pop up when right-clicking a lock
 - Message popups: to activate some popups on certain actions
 - Play lock sounds: to activate sounds when tokens are locked/unlocked
 - Lock circumvention indicator position: to set where in the token HUD the Lock circumvention indicator should be displayed
+- Double click: to pick pocket to adjust controls
 #### Keys(separate tab):
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
 - Remove key on use: to remove the key once it has been used (or reduce the stack by one)